workflow

 Claude Native Law Firm: How One Lawyer Used AI to Outperform 100-Person Firms

-A two-person boutique law firm uses Claude to handle the workload of over a dozen associates.
-From contract review and tracked changes to legal research, they encoded ten years of practice experience into Claude Skills.
-This isn't theory, it's a daily workflow — and the conclusion: general-purpose AI crushes all legal vertical AI products.
+A two-person boutique law firm uses Claude to handle the workload of over a dozen associates, from contract review to legal research.
+Ten years of practice knowledge became Claude Skills, and general-purpose AI outperformed legal vertical tools.

 Matt Pocock: I've Stopped Reading AI Plans — Because the Conversation IS the Plan